ashonbaiju/e-plantShopping/README.md

 # e-plantShopping

+Paradise Nursery is an online plant shopping web application built using React and Redux.
+Users can browse plants by category, add them to a shopping cart, update quantities, and view total cost dynamically.

+# e-plantShopping

 ## Paradise Nursery Shopping Application

 e-plantShopping is a React-based shopping cart web application for an online plant shop called Paradise Nursery.